kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 ```
 Create a kubeflow application under <[path/]name>.
 The <[path/]name> argument can either be a full path
-or a name where the kubeflow application will be initialized in $PWD/name if <name> is not a path or in the parent
+or a <name>.
+If just <name> a directory <name> will be created in the current directory.
-directory is name is a path.

 Usage:
   kfctl init <[path/]name> [flags]

 Flags:
-      --debug              debug debug default is false
   -h, --help               help for init
   -n, --namespace string   namespace where kubeflow will be deployed (default "kubeflow")
-  -p, --platform string    one of 'gcp|minikube|ksonnet' (default=ksonnet)
+  -p, --platform string    one of 'gcp|minikube' (default "none")
       --project string     name of the gcp project if --platform gcp
   -r, --repo string        local github kubeflow repo
   -V, --verbose            verbose output default is false
-  -v, --version string     desired version Kubeflow or latest tag if not provided by user  (default "v0.4.1")
+  -v, --version string     desired version Kubeflow or latest tag if not provided by user  (default "master")
 ```

 ### **generate**